sunpy/ndcube/docs/coordinates.rst

 NDCube Coordinate Transformations
 =================================
 WCS objects are a powerful and concise way of storing complex functional coordinate transformations.
 However, their API be cumbersome when the coordinates along a whole axis is desired.
 Making this process easy and intuitive is the purpose of `ndcube.NDCube.axis_world_coords`.
-Using the information on the data dimensions and optional inputs from the user, this method returns high level coordinate objects -- e.g. `~astropy.coordinates.SKyCoord`, `~astropy.time.Time`, `~astropy.coordinates.SpectralCoord`, `~astropy.units.Quantity` -- containing the coordinates at each array element.
+Using the information on the data dimensions and optional inputs from the user, this method returns high level coordinate objects - e.g. `~astropy.coordinates.SkyCoord`, `~astropy.time.Time`, `~astropy.coordinates.SpectralCoord`, `~astropy.units.Quantity` - containing the coordinates at each array element.
 Let's say we wanted the wavelength values along the spectral axis of ``my_cube``.
 We can do this in a couple ways.
 First we can provide `~ndcube.NDCube.axis_world_coords` with the array axis number of the spectral axis.

 .. code-block:: python